-- If your active pet has low health, switch it out with one of your other pets using ‘button four’ on the action bar.
+- If your active pet has low health, Switch it out with one of your other pets (button four on the action bar).
 This uses a turn.

 - The harder fights give you bonus difficulty points – either from higher quality pets (rare, uncommon, etc.) or the level/length of the fight.

-- Active pets heal a portion of their health after every fight, as long as they played at least one turn.
+- Pets heal a portion of their health as long as they are active for at least one turn.
 The amount healed is 50% of the damage taken.

 - Each battle requires a certain amount of room so make sure the ground is not obscured by rocks, cliffs or trees, etc.

-- You won’t be able to start a battle if you’re in combat.
+- You won’t be able to start a battle if you are in combat.
 Alternatively, if you’re forced into combat with a mob or player during the battle, you will be knocked out of phase and possibly lose the pet you were trying to capture.